Dhairya-Khara/Intentful/README.md

 If everything is done correctly, you can visit `http://localhost:3000/` in your favourite browser to start using the application.

 To run the application in your browser, go to: https://intentful.herokuapp.com/

-## Documentation and Testing

-As Techy Blinders, we invite developers to contribute to the Intentful project.
-See our documentation for our Use Case Logic at https://intentful-docs.herokuapp.com/

-Testing for all our Use Case Interactors can be found in the server/src/__tests__ folder.